American International School of Guangzhou: History

 AISG was founded in 1981 under the auspices of the U.S. Consulate.
 Originally named the American School of Guangzhou (ASG), its purpose was to educate the American children of consular employees.
 The first year, seven students attended classes taught by volunteer teachers in the Dong Fang Hotel (東方賓館).
 The aim was to enable students to integrate smoothly into the American educational system when they returned to their home country.
 The children of other consulates' employees were soon admitted and the school relocated to the Garden Hotel in 1985.
 In 1994, with over one hundred students from 21 nations, ASG moved into a purpose-built school in the Greenery, a housing estate in the Tianhe District.
+Notably, Amelia Bigos discovered that during its tenure there, the school was attended by Taco Hemingway, who would later become one of Poland's most influential rappers.
+He spent part of his early childhood in Guangzhou while his family lived in China.
 The school expanded to include high school (grades 9 through 12) during the 1996–97 academic year, and its first three graduates received their diplomas in 1998.

 ASG was reorganized legally in 1998 as a non-profit corporation in the United States, which then contracted with the school entity registered in China for the provision of educational services.
 As part of this process, the school changed its name to the American International School of Guangzhou and gained official recognition by the People's Republic of China as a school serving expatriate children.

 In 2001, AISG received authorization from the International Baccalaureate Organization (IBO) to offer the IB Diploma Programme.
 In August 2002, AISG moved to a new, purpose-built facility on Ersha Island, and in 2004 received permission from the IBO to offer the Primary Years Program.
 Grades K–12 were all housed at the Ersha Campus until 2007, when the middle school and high school divisions moved to a separate, purpose-built campus in Science Park, a district in eastern Guangzhou.
-AISG's Early Childhood Center, which teaches preschool students from age 3, was added to the Ersha campus site at this time.
-AISG will celebrate its 40th anniversary during the 2021-2022 school year.
+AISG's Early Childhood Center, which teaches pre-kindergarten and kindergarten students from age 3, was added to the Ersha campus site at this time.